scepa991/deploy-on-day-1-houston-web-051319/README.md

 Just decide which one you want to keep or if you want to keep both.
 Then delete the parts you don't want and delete the `<<<<HEAD`, `======`, and `>>>>>` parts.
 In the process of trying to merge two files, you may notice that chunks of html end up in the wrong place on the page, and there is a chance you may need to move things around to be in the proper order again.
 If you'd like a visual reference of what your index page looks like, you can also run `open index.html` from your command line, in order to view the current state of your page in the browser.

 Remember, if you have multiple files with merge conflicts, you'll have to repeat this process with each file.
 Once you're done selecting which code to retain, `git add` and `git commit` these changes.
 Now when you type `git status`, your terminal should not display "You have unmerged paths."

-## Final Steps

-Once every profile is on a single branch that is hosted remotely, it's time to deploy your table's profile page!
-This will look like the sample link at the top of this lesson, but with the cards/profiles for your group only.

- - In your browser, navigate to the main github repo for your table.
- - At the top of the page, click on the `Settings` tab (the one with the gear symbol)
- - Once on the Settings page, scroll down to the `GitHub Pages` section
- - Under "Source," choose "master branch" and click "Save."
- - Navigate to ` http://username.github.io/repository_name`, and have a look at your page!

- When you have fixed any errors and are ready to share, post your link in Slack so the rest of the class can read who you are!

 Congratulations, you've completed your first assignment!